Elon Musk's Autism Diagnosis Explained

 According to the Autism Society, Asperger syndrome was first described by Austrian psychiatrist Hans Asperger, who in the 1940s observed boys who had typical intelligence and language development with autism-like behaviors and difficulties with social and communication skills.

-Many professionals felt that it was "a milder form of autism," using the term "high-functioning autism."
-And "in 2013, the DSM-5 replaced Autistic Disorder, Asperger's Disorder and other pervasive developmental disorders with the umbrella diagnosis of autism spectrum disorder" (via Autism Society).
-There has also been an increase of diagnosis for Asperger's in recent years, but it is not clear if it is more prevalent or if the detection rates are higher.
+However, many professionals felt that it was "a milder form of autism," using the term "high-functioning autism."
+So, "in 2013, the DSM-5 [the manual's 5th edition] replaced Autistic Disorder, Asperger's Disorder and other pervasive developmental disorders with the umbrella diagnosis of autism spectrum disorder" (via Autism Society).
+There has also been an increase in diagnoses for autism in recent years, but it is not clear if it is more prevalent or if the detection rates are higher.

 Why did Elon Musk face backlash over his use of the term Asperger's?